Utilitarianism: Utility ignores justice

 As Rosen (2003) has pointed out, claiming that act utilitarians are not concerned about having rules is to set up a "straw man".
 Similarly, R.M.
 Hare refers to "the crude caricature of act utilitarianism which is the only version of it that many philosophers seem to be acquainted with."
-Given what Bentham says about second order evils, it would be a serious misrepresentation to say that he and similar act utilitarians would be prepared to punish an innocent person for the greater good.
-Nevertheless, whether they would agree or not, this is what critics of utilitarianism claim is entailed by the theory.
+According to Bentham, utilitarians should account for indirect harm to society ("second order evils").

 "Sheriff scenario"

 A classic version of this criticism was given by H. J. McCloskey in his 1957 "sheriff scenario":

 Suppose that a sheriff were faced with the choice either of framing a Negro for a rape that had aroused hostility to the Negroes (a particular Negro generally being believed to be guilty but whom the sheriff knows not to be guilty)—and thus preventing serious anti-Negro riots which would probably lead to some loss of life and increased hatred of each other by whites and Negroes—or of hunting for the guilty person and thereby allowing the anti-Negro riots to occur, while doing the best he can to combat them.
 In such a case the sheriff, if he were an extreme utilitarian, would appear to be committed to framing the Negro.

 By "extreme" utilitarian, McCloskey is referring to what later came to be called act utilitarianism.
 He suggests one response might be that the sheriff would not frame the innocent negro because of another rule: "do not punish an innocent person".
 Another response might be that the riots the sheriff is trying to avoid might have positive utility in the long run by drawing attention to questions of race and resources to help address tensions between the communities.
 In a later article, McCloskey says:

 Surely the utilitarian must admit that whatever the facts of the matter may be, it is logically possible that an 'unjust' system of punishment—e.g. a system involving collective punishments, retroactive laws and punishments, or punishments of parents and relations of the offender—may be more useful than a 'just' system of punishment?